KDE/kookbook/src/doc/intro.md

 # KookBook

 A simple recipe manager taking structured markdown for recipes.

+## A cookbook

-A cookbook, or collection of recipes, is a folder structure containing one or more recipes.
+A cookbook, or collection of recipes, is a folder structure containing one or more recipes with markdown files and named *.recipe.md.
+The folder structure can be used as one way to browse and group the recipes.
+See the file format section for details on the file format.

 Recipes can be synced with others using external tools like git repositories, nextcloud or many other services.